How to get started in the bottled water business using source water development

-This is the second in a series of three bottled water articles.
-The first article appeared in July; the last will run in October.
+This is the first in a series of three bottled water articles.
+Learn more:

 Your natural spring, well or artesian well source already may be providing you with the "best water you’ve ever tasted" with little effort on your part.
 However, selling that same water for public consumption puts you under government scrutiny.

 In order to have your source licensed, many states require that a hydrogeological report accompany the application.
 Anyone who is serious about getting into the bottled water business should contact a hydrogeologist who specializes in bottled water development.

 Water matrix, regional geology, source location, federal, state and/or local legislation, supply and demand can greatly affect the value of the source.
 Preliminary analysis of the water and a professional site assessment early in your planning will help ensure a more efficient source development process.